swentel/gentsefeesten/README.md

 Features
 --------

-1. Build with speed in mind
+1. Built with speed in mind
 2. Works offline
 3. List of favorites
 4. Browse fast 'facet-style'